Eqcell/make-xls-model-2/README.md

 - 'year' is time label, it is not used in calculations
 - 'is_forecast' denotes forecast time periods, it is 0 for historic periods, 1 for forecasted
 - 'y' is data variable
-- 'rog' is control parameter
+- 'rog' (rate of growth) is control parameter
 - 'y = y[t-1] * rog' is formula (equation)